KeyboardKit/website/pages/pro.md

 ## Features

-### Custom design
+### Customizable

 Just like with the open-source library, the KeyboardKit Pro keyboards can be fully customized.
-You can use custom appearances to change colors, fonts, shadows icons etc., use custom views for any key, insert additional keys anywhere etc.
+You can change colors, fonts, icons etc., use custom views, insert additional keys anywhere etc.

+KeyboardKit Pro also supports replacing any services with custom ones, and lets you subclass pro services to build custom things upon pro functionality.

 ### Additional views

-KeyboardKit Pro unlocks additional views that can be used to streamline the development process, such as additional toolbars and buttons.
+KeyboardKit Pro unlocks additional views that can be used to streamline the development process, such as additional toolbars, buttons, toggles etc.

 ### Emoji Skintones